10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Sign Up for Donorbox Peer-to-Peer

-Make sure you give your fundraisers a specific fundraising goal – this will help motivate them.
-Finally, don’t leave them on their own – they are doing this for your cause after all!
-Send them some fundraising tips – or, if you have the resources, train them.
-Follow up with them, encourage them, and help them gain momentum.
+Remember to give your fundraisers a specific goal – this will help motivate them.
+And don’t leave them on their own – they’re doing this for your cause after all!
+Keep the lines of communication open, send them fundraising tips – or, if you have the resources – train them.

 • Inspiring pictures and graphics to use on their pages and profiles